Bethenny Frankel To Donate Cash Cards To Black-Owned Businesses Affected By Protests

 BSTRONG UPDATE: .
 To date – . #BSTRONG in partnership with @globalempowermentmission has raised $4.5 Million in funds & distributed $18 Million in Protective Equipment (PPE) nationwide, which includes: .
 1) 1,881,780 units of Protective Equipment (PPE) to Frontline Workers (risking their lives to save OURS). .
 2) Distribution amongst: 20+ states .
 3) Distribution to: 185 facilities including, but not limited to: .
 Hospitals & Clinics Police & Fire Depts Nursing Departments Funeral Homes State Health Departments Military Bases .
 4) Distributed 20K #coronakits nationwide including: hand sanitizer, immunity & hydration boosts, sanitization wipes, gloves, masks, & medical info. . #BSTRONG thanks YOU for: .
 Donating your hard earned money Spreading the message Raising Awareness Communicating to us about those in need Motivating us when we are overwhelmed .
 We LOVE you and thank you! .
 Special thanks to: Jill Fritzo Michael Capponi Sue Cushman Crystal Lee Jay Park MDS .
 And all of our warehouse warriors who are fighting the fight to provide aid nationwide.
 They volunteer.
 They are anonymous and they do the real work… .
 Xoxo .
 Bethenny

-Fans were quick to respond to the announcement with both positive and negative comments.
+Fans responded to the announcement with both positive and negative comments.
 Many questioned why non-black owned businesses were excluded since so many were affected.

-“What about Chinese, Mexican, Greek, White,” one follower asked.
+“What about Chinese, Mexican, Greek, White?” one follower asked.

 “Would like to see this opened to all small business destroyed by rioters,” another follower wrote.